+The Mitzvah Food Program was piloted in 1996 to alleviate hunger and malnutrition among at-risk families in the Greater Philadelphia region.
 Our five pantries distribute nutritious food to all who are in need, regardless of race, income, gender, age or religion.
-We serve over 7,400 individuals per year.

-Over 11,000 Jews in our region face food insecurity.
-About 1 in 7 Jewish households have an annual income below $25,000, and 28% of all Jewish households report they either cannot pay for basic expenses or are just managing to meet basic needs.>
+Over 11,000 Jewish households in our region face food insecurity.
+About 1 in 7 Jewish households have an annual income below $25,000, and 28% of all Jewish households report they either cannot pay for basic expenses or are just managing to meet basic needs.

-Volunteer: It doesn’t take a big commitment to make a big impact.
+It doesnt take a big commitment to make a big impact.
 The people we serve enjoy meeting with and talking to our volunteers.
 Any help you can provide would be a great service to individuals and families in need.
-Fill out the volunteer form today.